Seagram Building: Plaza

-A pink granite plaza with pools and greenery lies on the western side of the Seagram Building.
-The plaza is raised slightly above sidewalk level on Park Avenue, with three steps leading from the center of the Park Avenue frontage.
-A low granite retaining wall runs on either side of the flight of steps, extending around to 52nd and 53rd Streets, where they flank the building.
-There are marble caps atop the retaining walls on the side streets.
-At the eastern ends of the retaining walls on 52nd and 53rd Streets are granite steps from street to lobby, above which are travertine canopies.
+A pink granite plaza with pools and greenery lies on the western side of the Seagram Building; it measures 90 by 150 ft across, with the longer dimension along Park Avenue.
+The plaza is raised slightly above Park Avenue's sidewalk, with three steps ascending from the sidewalk midway between 52nd and 53rd streets, facing the Racquet and Tennis Club Building directly to the west.
+A low granite retaining wall runs on either side of the flight of steps, extending around to 52nd and 53rd streets, where they flank the building.
+There are marble caps atop the retaining walls on the side streets, which double as benches.
+At the eastern ends of the retaining walls on 52nd and 53rd streets are granite steps from street to lobby, above which are travertine canopies designed by Philip Johnson.
 The parapets on the side streets each measure 3.75 ft wide by 180 ft long and are made of 40 pieces of green Italian marble.

-The plaza is largely symmetrical with rectangular pools placed on the northwest and southwest corners.
+The plaza is largely symmetrical, with rectangular pools at the northwest and southwest corners.
 The southern pool contains a bronze flagpole, the only deviation from the design's symmetry.
-The water level of the pools is just below that of the plaza.
-The cluster of fountain jets at the center of either pool is not part of the original design.
+The water level of the pools is just below that of the plaza, and there are clusters of fountain jets at the center of both pools, which are not part of the original design.
 The pools measure 46 ft wide by 70 ft long and each contain 60,000 gal of water recirculated every two-and-a-half hours.
-The initial plan had been to place abstract sculptures in the plaza.
-Mies abandoned this when he could not find a sculptor he felt could produce work suited for the landscape.
+Both pools are surrounded by marble banquettes, giving them a sense of seclusion.
 East of both pools are three planting beds with ivy and a gingko tree.
 These planting beds had contained weeping beeches before November 1959, when they were replaced with hardier gingko trees.
 The plaza contains a heating system to prevent ice buildup.
 At the building's completion, the plaza's surface required daily vacuuming with a sweeper.

 From its construction, the plaza was intended not only as an urban green space but as a point of interest.
 Architecture critic Lewis Mumford said of the plaza: "In a few steps one is lifted out of the street so completely that one has almost the illusion of having climbed a long flight of stairs."
 In its simplicity, the plaza's design was a marked contrast to the Channel Gardens in front of 30 Rockefeller Plaza, which architectural writer Robert A. M. Stern describes as being known for its festiveness.
+The initial plan had been to place abstract sculptures in the plaza, but Mies abandoned this proposal.
+Though Stern and a National Park Service report both state that Mies could not find a sculptor he felt could produce work suited for the landscape, architectural writer Franz Schulze says that Mies had never been seriously considering adding these sculptures.